sap-tutorials/Tutorials/tutorials/cp-kyma-getting-started/cp-kyma-getting-started.md

     !![SAP-Cloud-Platform-Trial](kyma-getting-started-07.png)

     Locate the two-box-icon in order to open up the roles catalogue.
-The roles catalogue contains all available roles on SAP Cloud Platform including the Kyma runtime roles.
+The roles catalogue contains all available roles including the Kyma runtime roles.

     !![SAP-Cloud-Platform-Trial](kyma-getting-started-08.png)